123gizi/GAS-ICS-Sync/README.md

+This fork combines the filter branch and option to set removing of old events.
+There has also been some minor changes to the default settings.
+The main purpose of this fork is so that it can be used with a specific company rostering application that generates a webcals link but has TZID and content issues.
+The changes include forcing of UTC for all events, default settings and included filters.
+I will include a script to change events based on content, and I plan on including it with the install function - when I get around to it.

+____________________

 # GAS-ICS-Sync

 ### ⚠️⚠️ This project is looking for contributors and people to help answer questions!
 Please message @developers on the Discord! ⚠️⚠️